manjinder-bittmax/coinmax-docs/index.rst

     * - symbol
       - Asset pair e.g. BTC-AUD (Required)
     * - pageSize
-      - Number of orders to return
+      - Number of orders to return, default value is 50
     * - page
-      - Directly jump to a particular page number by skipping previous records
+      - Directly jump to a particular page number by skipping previous records, default value is 0

 Sample Response::